Webster's Unabridged Dictionary - Letter S - Page 35

 The attitude of the airport guard was symptomatic of a system falling apart at the seams.

-Sea monk () See Monk seal, under Monk.
+Sea monk () (Zool.)
+See Monk seal, under Monk.

-Sea monster () Any large sea animal.
+Sea monster () (Zool.)
+Any large sea animal.

-Sea mouse () A dorsibranchiate annelid, belonging to Aphrodite and allied genera, having long, slender, hairlike setae on the sides.
+Sea mouse () (Zool.)
+A dorsibranchiate annelid, belonging to Aphrodite and allied genera, having long, slender, hairlike setae on the sides.

-Sea mouse () The dunlin.
+Sea mouse () (Zool.)
+The dunlin.

 Seamster (n.)
 One who sews well, or whose occupation is to sew.
+[Obs.]

 Seamstress (n.)
 A woman whose occupation is sewing; a needlewoman.